thierry-martinez/override/README.md

 end
 ```

-## `[%%types]`: importing all the types from a module
+## `[%%types]`: importing all the types and module types from a module

-The notation `[%%types]` imports all the types defined in the
+The notation `[%%types]` imports all the types and module types
-currently overriden module, except types that have been overriden
+defined in the currently overriden module, except types and moduel
+types that have been overriden previously.
+Attributes given to
-previously.
-Attributes given to `[%%types` are applied to each imported
+`[%%types]` are applied to each imported type.
+Types that were
-type.
-Types that were mutually recursive in the imported module are
+mutually recursive in the imported module are defined as mutually
-defined as mutually recursive in the overriden module (to gather
+recursive in the overriden module (to gather independent types in a
-independent types in a single mutually recursive group, see the next
+single mutually recursive group, see the next section about the
-section about the `[%%recursive]` extension).
+`[%%recursive]` extension).

 For example, we may try to derive `show` for all types of OCaml `Parsetree`,
 using the package `compiler-libs.common`.